 7. Baroque Towns of the Val di Noto

 And finally, we come to the most recently-built of the UNESCO sites in Sicily: the Baroque Towns of the Val di Noto.
 This is a large valley area in south-eastern Sicily which was devastated by a colossal earthquake in 1693.
 The residents rebuilt their shattered towns in the most popular style of the time – baroque.
 Here in towns like Ragusa, Noto, Catania, Modica and Caltagirone you’ll find beautiful baroque churches, town halls and apartment buildings.
 It’s said to be one of the most impressive collections of baroque architecture anywhere in the world, and after visiting several towns I’d find it hard to argue against that claim!
 We certainly had a lovely couple of days driving around and exploring the area.

 And Some Further Viewing…

-Next up for us on the World Heritage Journey was hopping across to Sicily’s island neighbour, Malta.
-You can check out our handy guide to the World Heritage Sites of Malta, or watch the videos directly below:
+Next up for us on the World Heritage Journey was heading across to Sicily’s island neighbour, Malta.
+You can check out our handy guide to the World Heritage Sites in Malta, or watch the videos directly below:

-Or if you’d prefer to see more from the rest of Italy, we’ve now visited almost every World Heritage Site in the country!
+Or if you’d prefer to see more UNESCO World Heritage Sites in Italy, we’ve now visited almost every World Heritage Site in the country!